fenago/react-graphql-course/md/lab_5.md

 -   The Apollo Consumer component

+### Lab Solution

+Complete solution for this lab is available in the following directory:

+`cd ~/Desktop/react-graphql-course/labs/Lab05`

 Introducing React patterns
 ==========================

-With any programming language, framework, or library that you use, there are always common tactics that you should follow.
-They present an understandable, efficient way to write applications.

-We will go over the most commonly used patterns that React offers, as
+We will go over the most commonly used patterns that React offers, as follows:
-follows:

 -   Controlled components
 -   Stateless functions
 -   Conditional rendering
 -   Rendering children

-Many (but not all) of the examples here only represent illustrations of what each method looks like.
-Some of them will not be taken over to our real application code, so, if you are not interested in learning the essential aspects of patterns, or if you already know most of them, you can skip the examples.

 Controlled components
 ---------------------

-When we wrote our post form to submit new posts or the message inputs inside chat in the previous chapters, we used controlled input by incident.
-To provide a better understanding, I am going to quickly explain the difference between controlled and uncontrolled components, and when to use each of them.

 Let\'s start with uncontrolled input.